uniformdev/component-starter-kit-next-approuter/README.md

    UNIFORM_PREVIEW_SECRET=hello-world
    ```
    > Make sure your API key has "Developer" role to be able to push content.
-2. `npm install` to install dependencies.
+2. `npm install`
-3. Run `npm run uniform:push` to push content from disk (see `./content`) to your project.
+3. Run `npm run push` and `npm run publish` to push the content from this starter kit (components, compositions and project map) into your project.
-4. Run `npm run uniform:manifest:publish` to publish the manifest with personalization configuration.

-### 2. Run locally in dev mode

-`npm run dev` to run locally.
-At this point, you should be able to browse your site on localhost:3000 and open it in Uniform Canvas.

-### 3. Configure Preview URL
+### Configure Canvas Preview URL

 Besides live preview, setting the preview URL enables visual in-line editing and experience management of your Next.js app within the Uniform environment.
 Enabling this is easy:

 1. Open your Uniform project's Settings.
-1. Open `Canvas Settings` and configure the preview URL to your localhost endpoint: `http://localhost:3000` and use this for your preview path: `/api/preview?secret=hello-world`
+1. Open `Canvas Settings` and configure the preview URL to `http://localhost:3000/api/preview?secret=hello-world`
    > Consider changing the `secret` in your .env file.
 That value must match the `secret` query string used in preview url.
 The preview can point to a local or deployed version of your Next.js app.

+### Run locally in dev mode

+`npm run dev` to run locally.
+At this point, you should be able to browse your site on localhost:3000 and open it in Uniform Canvas.

+### Build and run locally

+`npm run build` and `npm start` to start a production build on localhost:3000.

-### 4. Install the Theme Pack integration
+## Install the Theme Pack integration

 This integration brings Canvas UI extensions for theme management and new useful visual parameters to help control the look and feel of your components.